-All JACKSON SCHOOL students are eligible to ride the bus.
-At the WOOD SCHOOL, students who are not designated as walkers by the administration are eligible to ride the bus.
+Students who are not designated as walkers by the administration are eligible to ride the bus.
 Riding the bus to and from school, or for any other activity, is a privilege and not a right.
 Transportation does not have to be provided for those students whose actions while riding the bus jeopardize the safety of others.